wen0x0/wen0x0.github.io/_tabs/about.md

 ---

-## Hi there 👋
 I'm **Wen**.
-Just a normal person who’s curious about computers.
+Just a regular person, curious about computers.

 ---